microsoft/WhatTheHack/062-EntraIDB2B/Coach/Solution-01.md

 Enter https://authr.biz/ as the Redirect URIs.

-Select the Access Token and ID Token checkboxes in the Authentication tab
+Select the Access Token and ID Token checkbox in the Authentication tab